 (An arguable bit of “legal precedent” for this: In DFRPG Companion 2, the magic item Oudou can force the wearer to adopt Fanaticism that overrides “companions, quests, and other behavioral disadvantages”.
 That could be read as overriding even any form of Sense of Duty.
 More directly, the description of Fanaticism on B136 clearly states “…you put it ahead of everything else.”)

 2022-11-06: DF/DFRPG: Lantern, torch, candle: Whatever the light source, there’s zero darkness penalty within base range.

 My rule for a glowing mushroom or other light that can’t hold a candle even to a candle:

-A light dimmer than a candle has -1 or worse darkness penalty within its own hex, another -3 per hex beyond (max -9).
+A light dimmer than a candle has -1 or worse darkness penalty within its own hex, another -3 per hex beyond (up to -9).